background preloader

 Eric Weisstein's World of Chemistry

 Hi-Res Images of Hydrogen Nonmetal, mass: 1.008 u, 2 stable isotopes (1, 2), abundance rank (earth/space): 9/1 Click image to magnify.
 Vial of glowing ultrapure hydrogen, H2.
 Original size in cm: 1 x 5.
 Hydrogen is the lightest and simplest element and, with a ratio of 80%, is the main ingredient of the visible universe.
 20% consist of helium, the ratio of the heavier elements is below 1%.
 Right: The Great Orion Nebula, 80% hydrogen.
 The images are licensed under a Creative Commons Attribution 3.0 Unported License, unless otherwise noted.
 Molecule of the Month Welcome to the Molecule of the Month page!
 This is one of the longest running chemistry webpages on the internet.
-Each month since January 1996 a new molecule has been added to the list on this page.
-The links will take you to a page at one of the Web sites at a University Chemistry Department or commercial site in the UK, the US, or anywhere in the world, where useful (and hopefully entertaining!), information can be found about a particularly interesting molecule.
-If you wish to contribute a Molecule of the Month page, just email me the URL and I'll add you to the list at the next opportunity.
+Each month since January 1996 a new molecule has been added to the list on this page, which makes this one of the longest running Chemical websites on the internet!
+The links will take you to a page at one of the Web sites at a University Chemistry Department or commercial site in the UK, the US, or anywhere in the world, where useful (and hopefully entertaining!)
+Each month's new molecule will be announced on Twitter [@MoleculeM] and via an RSS newsfeed [ We are always happy to receive Molecule of the Month articles from anyone who wishes to submit one.
 What do I need to see the pages properly?
 See here for all the details of software and helper files you require.
 See here for a list of the awards and citations received by this page and a disclaimer.
 Above is a drop-down alphabetical list of all the molecules.
-Buy a book containing many of these molecules!

 Home Common Compound Library A searchable database of over 800 common compound names, formulas, structures, and properties.
 Companion Notes Hyperlinked notes and guides for first semester general chemistry.
 Construction Kits Flash-based kits for building chemical formulas, names, equations, and problem solutions.
 Articles Featured articles, books, and tutorials.
 Toolbox Interactive graphing, popup tables, and calculators.
 Tutorials Index of self-guided tutorials, quizzes, and drills on specific topics.
 50 Awesome Chemistry Videos For The Busy Science Teacher Though we don’t often recognize it, chemistry defines nearly every element of our everyday lives.
 From the reactions that fuel the sun to the biology of our bodies to the technology in our gadgets, chemistry is at the heart of everything we do and is the central science that unites biology, physics, geology, astronomy, medicine, and countless other fields.
 Yet chemistry doesn’t always get the credit and recognition it deserves for playing such an awesome role in, well, everything.
 If you’ve been slighting chemistry, there’s no better time to give the field the credit it deserves than National Chemistry Week.
 Founded in 1987, the week-long event has helped bring awareness to the role chemistry plays both in our lives today and in our future.
 Amazing Reactions and Experiments From incredible explosions to chameleon-like color changes, these experiments and demonstrations showcase some of the coolest reactions in chemistry.
 Lectures Courses Fun Miscellaneous